stm32duino/wiki_contrib/Getting-Started.md

 See the [[Boards Manager|Boards-Manager]] page.

 ## Configuring IDE
-1. Connect a board to your computer's USB port.
+1. Connect a board to the computer USB port.
 For this example: [Nucleo L476RG](http://www.st.com/en/evaluation-tools/nucleo-l476rg.html)

 2. Launch the Arduino software